 The Former Husband appeared pro se at the final hearing on remand.
 The Final Judgment entered by the trial court mirrored the earlier 2008 judgment relating to the award of lump-sum alimony to the Wife of the Husband’s interest in the marital residence.
-Former Husband appealed.
+The former Husband appealed.

 Although the trial court found unusual circumstance to justify the award of lump-sum alimony in the Former Husband’s threats and history of non-payment, there was no “special necessity,” in light of her remarriage four months following the 2008 Judgment.
 The Wife’s remarriage terminated her entitlement to permanent alimony.
 The award to the Former Wife of the Former Husband’s entire interest in the marital residence constituted an abuse of discretion.
 The award of lump-sum alimony was reversed and remanded to the trial court for distribution of the marital home in accordance with F.S.
 61.075.